 What you need to know about the Surge Mastercard®

-The Surge Mastercard®, issued by Celtic Bank and serviced by Continental Finance, is designed to help people with bad credit or no credit at all start building their credit.
+The Surge Mastercard®, issued by Celtic Bank and serviced by Continental Finance, is designed to help people with bad credit or no credit at all start building their credit, and it can be used anywhere that Mastercard is accepted.
 There’s a lot of competition in this space, so let’s see how the Surge Mastercard® measures up.

 An unsecured starter card … except when it’s not